richardboat/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

 I hold an MS degree in Mathematics from Western Kentucky University, USA.
 A few years back, I acquired a Bachelors degree from the Departments of Economics and Mathematics at the University of Cape Coast, Ghana.
+Currently, I am a 4th Year PhD. student in Health Economics.
 I am immensely passionate about the field of Economics and Data Science and aspire to be an Economist in the future.
 During my free time, I enjoy nature, active sports, music, traveling, quality family time and volunteering.